troclaux/notes/aws.md

 - serverless: server doesn't requires provisioning and scaling
   - e.g. aws lambda, azure functions, google cloud functions
-- read replica: is a copy of a database that can be used to offload read operations from the primary database
-  - doesn't contribute to high availability, since they are all located in a single AZ
 - server provisioning: the process of setting up physical or virtual hardware; installing and configuring software, such as the operating system and applications; and connecting it to middleware, network, and storage components
 - failover: ability of a system or service to automatically switch to a backup or secondary system when the primary system becomes unavailable or experiences a failure.
 This is important for ensuring high availability and minimizing downtime for critical applications and services.
 - VPC (Virtual Private Cloud): virtual network infrastructure that allows users to provision a logically isolated section where they can launch AWS resources in a virtual network